-Further, at the same stage we partition the code into logical units we call computation intervals.
-A computation interval consists in a sequence of machine-code instructions executed between two state-save operations.
-For programs using checkpoint mechanisms [7, 8, 11, 29, 36, 45, 48], computation intervals correspond to sequences of instructions placed between two checkpoints.
-Instead, for programs using task-based programming abstractions [16, 34, 35, 43, 46, 51], computation intervals essentially correspond to tasks.
+At the same stage we also partition the code into logical units we call computation intervals.
+A computation interval consists in a sequence of machine-code instructions executed between two statesave operations.
+For programs using checkpoint mechanisms [7, 8, 11, 29, 36, 46, 49], computation intervals correspond to sequences of instructions between two checkpoint calls.
+For programs using task-based programming abstractions [16, 34, 35, 44, 47, 52], computation intervals essentially correspond to tasks.

 From now on, the three program transformations we illustrate next are applied in the order we present them.
-We focus on the intuition and general application of each transformation, whereas we postpone the discussion about dealing with compile-time uncertainty to Sec.
-4. Our techniques operate on every memory target that appears in the program; these may include not just memory targets that the compiler uses to map variables in source code, but also the memory used by operations that are normally transparent to programmers, such as PUSH or POP instructions.
+We focus on the intuition and general application of each transformation and postpone the discussion about dealing with compile-time uncertainty to Sec.
+4. Our techniques operate on every memory target in the program, including not just memory targets that the compiler uses to map variables in source code, but also memory locations used by operations that are normally transparent to programmers, such as PUSH or POP.
 We detail how we identify the memory addresses of data items possibly involved in a transformation in Sec.
-4 and how to compute their addresses after the transformations are applied in Sec.
+4 and how to compute their addresses after the transformations in Sec.
 5.

-As we hinted before, the mapping we want to achieve is one where volatile memory is used as much as possible to store data that does not require to be persistent, for example, intermediate results or temporary data, as it is more energy efficient than its non-volatile counterpart.
-By the same token, we want to make sure to use the latter, and to pay the corresponding energy overhead, whenever persisting data to survive power failures is necessary.
-Intuitively, the transformations generate a mapping from virtual to volatile or non-volatile memory where the former acts as a volatile cache of sorts where intermediate results are computed.
+As we hinted earlier, the mapping we want to achieve is one where volatile memory is used as much as possible for data that requires no persistency, for example, intermediate results or temporary data, as it is more energy efficient than its non-volatile counterpart.
+However, we want to make sure to use the latter, paying an energy overhead, whenever persisting data to survive power failures is necessary.
+Intuitively, the transformations generate a mapping from virtual to volatile or non-volatile memory where the former acts as a volatile cache of sorts.

 The snippets we show next include both source and machine code for clarity.
 Line numbers refer to source code.
-As mentioned already, however, ALFRED operates entirely on machine code.